concord-consortium/lab/readme.md

 #### Create a git post-commit hook

-After every commit `src/lab/lab.version.js` should be updated to include recent version and build information for Lab's distrobution.
-To do this make a git `post-commit` hook by creating the file `.git/hooks/post-commit` with this content:
+After every commit `src/lab/lab.version.js` should be updated to include recent version and build information for Lab's distribution.

-    #!/bin/sh
+This is done with a git post-commit hook.
+There is a pre built one in `script/post-commit` which you can copy:

+    cp -vn script/post-commit .git/hooks/

+If you already have a post-commit file the above command will tell you.
+So instead add the following line to your existing `post-commit`:

     (cd ../.. && ./script/update-git-commit-and-branch.rb)

-Make the file `.git/hooks/post-commit` executable:

-    chmod u+x .git/hooks/post-commit

 #### Build the project